multiversx/mx-docs/docs/sdk-and-tools/erdpy/erdpy-cookbook.md

 ## Creating network providers

-It's recommended to use the `erdpy_network_providers` components **as a starting point**.
+It's recommended to use the `multiversx_sdk_network_providers` components **as a starting point**.
 As your application matures, switch to using your own network provider (e.g. deriving from the default ones), tailored to your requirements.

 Creating an API provider:

 ```
-from erdpy_network_providers import ApiNetworkProvider
+from multiversx_sdk_network_providers import ApiNetworkProvider

 provider = ApiNetworkProvider("https://devnet-api.multiversx.com");
 ```